what does orp stand for

 Preparation

-Check the Sensor: Make sure the orp electrodes is working well.
+Check the Sensor: Make sure the high orp electrodes is working well.
 The probe should be undamaged, and the connections should be secure.

 Gather Tools: Get a clean beaker or container for the calibration solutions.
 You will also need a stirring rod to mix them.
 Use distilled water to rinse the probe.